mariotaglia/crystalCF/README.md

 # crystalCF

-MOLT-CF code for nanoparticle superlattices (originally vacuum_solv branch in crystal)
+MOLT-CF code for nanoparticle superlattices (originally vacuum_solv branch in https://github.com/mariotaglia/crystal/)

 # Installation

 1. Clone the CrystalCF code from GITHUB using 'git clone https://github.com/mariotaglia/crystalCF.git'

-MOLT-CF requires KINSOL 2.9 (please do not use newer versions since they are incompatible with the code).
+MOLT-CF requires KINSOL 2.7 (please do not use newer versions since they are incompatible with the code).
 To install the library, follow these instructions:

 1. Download KINSOL from https://github.com/LLNL/sundials/releases/tag/v2.7.0
 2. Be sure that gfortran, OpenMPI and ccmake are installed.
 If they are not installed, they can be installed under linux using: